Hamster's Overgrown Teeth

 become overgrown, take the hamster to a vet and the vet may show you how to trim the hamsterís teeth if they overgrow again.
 The hamsterís teeth can be clipped using a pair of nail clippers but care must be taken to avoid cutting the hamsterís tongue or cheek.
 To cut the hamster's teeth,

 hold the hamster by a good scruff of neck forcing the hamster to 'smile' and ensuring that the hamster remains still.
-Place the nail clippers around the tooth to be cut, ensuring that the blade behind the tooth is pressed firmly and trim the hamsterís teeth
+Place the nail clippers around the tooth to be cut, ensuring that the blade behind the tooth is pressed firmly and then cut or trim the hamsterís teeth

 may break more easily if the diet